nightscout/cgm-remote-monitor/CONTRIBUTING.md

 ## Comments and issues

-We encourage liberal use of the comments, including imgages where appropriate.
+We encourage liberal use of the comments, including images where appropriate.

 ## Co-ordination

-There is google groups nightscout-core developers list where lots of people discuss Nightscout.
+There is a google groups nightscout-core developers list where lots of people discuss Nightscout.
 Most cgm-remote-monitor hackers use github's ticketing system, along with Facebook cgm-in-the-cloud, and gitter system.